CommitteeOfZero/impacto/doc/ubuntu_build.md

 # Install required programs and dependencies
 sudo apt update
-sudo apt -y install git cmake ninja-build build-essential libstdc++6 nasm curl zip pkg-config autoconf libtool libx11-dev libxft-dev libxext-dev libwayland-dev libxkbcommon-dev libegl1-mesa-dev libibus-1.0-dev xcb libxrandr-dev
+sudo apt -y install git cmake ninja-build build-essential libstdc++6 nasm curl zip pkg-config autoconf autoconf-archive automake libtool libx11-dev libxft-dev libxext-dev libwayland-dev libxkbcommon-dev libegl1-mesa-dev libibus-1.0-dev xcb libxrandr-dev
 # Note: The CMake version available from your system package manager may be out of date, check the version with "cmake --version",
 # and if it's lower than the version in CMakeLists, update it to match.